jjk-code-otter/climate-indicator-manager/README.md

 To display a dashboard on the web, the files in the appropriate directory will need to be copied to an appropriate web server.

+The dashboard code is written in such a way that it will generate any information that doesn't cause an error.
+The basic dashboards are based on "cards" which are processed one at a time and then used to populate the webpages.
+If a card fails to process a warning will be printed to the screen but it will keep running and that card simply won't appear on the dashboard.

 Navigating the website